Category: Dessert | Prep Time: 15 mins | Cook Time: 20 mins

-A traditional African cookie, these benne wafers are popular in Nigeria [although they are also popular in the USA].
-Crispy, nutty, and ridiculously easy to make, these cookies are perfect as quick weekday snacks!
+A traditional African cookie, these benne wafers are popular in Nigeria.
+Crispy, nutty and easy to make, these cookies are perfect as quick weekday snacks!

 - 1 cup sesame seeds, toasted